• Skip to primary navigation

 3. Contact agencies

-Content agencies are a fantastic source of recurring income for many freelancers I know because they have many different clients, all sorts of projects, and are often in need of reliable freelancers.
+Content agencies are a fantastic source of regular and recurring income for many freelancers.
+They have many different clients, all sorts of projects, and are often in need of reliable freelancers.
 If you can make an impression at a high-level agency, you can make very good money on a recurring basis.

 4. Your professional networks